 Easy PCOD-Friendly Recipe: Veggie Oats Upma

-This fibre-rich dish helps balance blood sugar and manage PCOD symptoms.
+This fiber-rich dish helps balance blood sugar and manage PCOD symptoms.

 Protein is essential for maintaining your muscle mass and keeping you feeling full and satisfied.
 Opt for lean protein sources such as: